Stephen0111/IOT-sensor-pipeline/README.md

 This project is a fully automated **IoT data pipeline** that simulates sensor readings from industrial equipment, stores the raw data in **S3**, performs **batch ETL with AWS Glue**, writes to **Delta Lake tables**, and prepares anomaly-flagged datasets for **predictive maintenance analytics**.

-The pipeline is orchestrated end-to-end using **Apache Airflow** is scheduled to run hourly for streaming analytics.
+The pipeline is orchestrated end-to-end using **Apache Airflow** and scheduled to run hourly for streaming analytics.

 ---